Vector bundles of non-negative curvature over cohomogeneity one manifolds: Rational homotopy and equivariant cohomology of biquotients and cohomogeneity one spaces

 In order to state the main result, which is \Cref{theomor1} below, we first need to discuss a model for $X/G$.
 It can be constructed from the Borel fibration out of minimal models of $X$ and $\B G$ as follows \cite[Chapter 15]{FHT01}.
 Let $(\Lambda V_X,\bar \dif)$ and $(\H^*(\B G),0)=(\Lambda V_{\B G},0)$ be minimal Sullivan models of $X$ and $\B G$ respectively.
 Then

-is a Sullivan model of $X/G$, where $\dif$ equals $\bar \dif$ on $\Lambda V_X$ and vanishes on $\H^*(\B G)$.
+is a Sullivan model of $X/G$, where $\dif$ is such that $\dif-\bar \dif: \Lambda V_X\to \Lambda^{\geq 1}(\B G)\otimes \Lambda V_X$ and such that $\dif$ vanishes on $\H^*(\B G)$.
 The model in \eqref{EQN:model_fro_almost_free_quotients} has the structure of a \define{relative model} and as such is minimal, i.e. it has the structure of a \define{minimal relative model}; however as a Sullivan model it is not minimal in general (see \cite[Section 14]{FHT01} for definitions and results).
 Observe that if $X$ is rationally elliptic, then this model \eqref{EQN:model_fro_almost_free_quotients} is generated over a finite-dimensional vector space as well.

 \begin{theo} Let $X$ be a rationally elliptic space with an almost free action of a compact connected Lie group $G$.
 If the above model \eqref{EQN:model_fro_almost_free_quotients} for $X/G$ is pure, then the following two assertions are equivalent: \begin{enumerate} \item $\H^\even(p)\colon\H^\even(\B G)\to \H^\even(X/G)$ is surjective. \item $\pi_*(X)\otimes \qq=\pi_\odd(X)\otimes \qq$ and $\dim \pi_*(X)-\rank G\leq 1$. \end{enumerate} Without the purity assumption the implication $(2)\Rightarrow (1)$ still holds. \end{theo}